 Some of you may be thinking, “Yo Mr. Gump, ain’t 7.6% a good thing?
 That’s way better than what Uncle Sam’s been hitting lately!”

 Apparently, exports played a big role in the decline this past quarter.
 Exports grew by just 9.2% over the first half of 2012, down from the massive 24% growth we saw in 2011.
-Apparently, all the bad news in European has stopped euro zone companies from ordering Chinese goods.
+Apparently, all the bad news in Europe has stopped eurozone companies from ordering Chinese goods.

 Despite the poor news, we didn’t see too much of a negative reaction in the markets.
 In fact, some analysts believe that this may actually be a bottom for the Chinese economy!
 Say whut??